kelvin-han/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

 The values differ from the estimates from the first part of the assignment.
-The mean is the same.
 The median is now equal to the mean.

 ### Are there differences in activity patterns between weekdays and weekends?